yznts/zen/README.md

 # Zen

-Zen is an utility-first package that provides a set of commonly used functions, helpers and extensions.
+Zen is a set of small utility packages with commonly used functions, helpers and extensions.
-Most of the functions are adapted to be used with `html/template`.

 ## Motivation